lfcj/EssentialFeed/README.md

 -   Identifying coincidental duplication while respecting the DRY (Don't Repeat Yourself) principle.
     -   Code that looks the same but is conceptually different is not duplicate.
 -   Performing calendrical calculations correctly.
-    -   Naive calendrical calculations can be very bad for UX.
-Calendars are full of edge cases.
      -   Use the native `Calendar` as much as possible to avoid calculations.
     -   Tests should be calendar/timezone agnostic whenever possible.
 -   Creating a simple DSL (Domain Specific Language) to decouple tests from implementation details.
     -   An example of this are methods in extensions to make our codebase more readable and more adjusted to the domain needs.